palewire/django-bakery/docs/buildablemodels.rst

         class My­Mod­el(Build­ableMod­el):
             de­tail_views = ('myapp.views.ExampleDetailView',)
             title = mod­els.Char­Field(max_length=100)
+            slug = models.SlugField(max_length=100)
             de­scrip­tion = mod­els.Text­Field()
             is_published = models.BooleanField(default=False)

+            def get_absolute_url(self):
+                """
+                If you are going to publish a detail view for each object, one easy way to set the path where it will be built is to configure Django's standard get_absolute_url method.
+                """
+                return '/%s/' % self.slug

             def _build_re­lated(self):
                 from myapp import views
                 views.MySitem­apView().build_queryset()
                 views.MyRSS­Feed().build_queryset()

 Models that publish themselves
 ------------------------------

 With a buildable model in place, you can take things a step further with the ``AutoPublishingBuildableModel`` so that a up­date pos­ted to the data­base by an entrant us­ing the `Django ad­min <https://docs.djangoproject.com/en/dev/ref/contrib/admin/>`_ can set in­to mo­tion a small build that is then synced with your live site on Amazon S3.

 At the Los Angeles Times Data Desk, we use that sys­tem to host ap­plic­a­tions with in-house Django ad­min­is­tra­tion pan­els that, for the entrant, walk and talk like a live website, but behind the scenes auto­mat­ic­ally fig­ure out how to serve them­selves on the Web as flat files.
 That’s how a site like `graphics.latimes.com <http://graphics.latimes.com>`_ is man­aged.

 This is accomplished by handing off the build from the user’s save re­quest in the ad­min to a job serv­er that does the work in the back­ground.
 This pre­vents a user who makes a push-but­ton save in the ad­min from hav­ing to wait for the full process to com­plete be­fore receiving a re­sponse.

 This is done by passing off build in­struc­tions to `a Cel­ery job serv­er <http://celery.readthedocs.org/en/latest/django/first-steps-with-django.html>`_.
 **You need to install Celery and have it fully configured before this model will work.**